interias/RELAX/README.md

 - **Release Parts Automatically**: Heat the bed to a configurable release temperature, allowing parts to detach smoothly.
 - **Destress Heating**: Relieve internal stresses in your printed parts with controlled heating and holding cycles.
-- **Optional Bed Fan Support**: Use bed fans during the process for enhanced cooling.
+- **Optional Bed Fan Support**: Use bed fans during the process for quicker cooling.
 - **Customizable Parameters**: Fine-tune temperatures and durations to match your material and project requirements.
 - **Auto Updates via Git**: Easily update the macro through Moonraker's update manager with Git.